ICD’s Peer2Peer Connections and One-on-One Mentorship should be a universal experience.

 Our founder recognized that the ability to work through his challenges of diabetes often felt like he was on his own.
-Even on his Olympic rowing team, there were those who were ignorant, and others with good intentions but little knowledge to add.
-So each day of practice he could increase his skills in rowing, his physical and mental strength but any slip in his diabetes control would impact all he had worked for.
-Read more about “The Birth of ICD” for his story and to understand why we created this team environment.
+Even on his Olympic rowing team, there were those with good intentions but little knowledge to add.
+Each day of practice he could increase his skills in rowing, his physical and mental strength but any slip in his diabetes control would impact all he had worked for.

-The result is the development of our supportive team environment to ease the transfer and application of knowledge.
-Experiential education is a luxury of many top secondary education programs that teaches students how to apply knowledge while gaining confidence, leadership and communication skills.
+The result is the development of our supportive team environment to ease the transfer of knowledge.
+Experiential education is a luxury of many top secondary education programs that teaches students how to apply learning while gaining confidence, leadership and communication skills.
 When peers with type 1 diabetes connect, there is an exchange of knowledge that is missing in their regular classroom or peer circles.

 Is our Mentorship Program Right for You?